 First performed by the Mercators in the SCDA One Act Festival, February 2006

-Festival awards for winning play, best comedy, best production, best director, best actor and best actress
+8 festival awards including winning play, best comedy, best production, best director, best actor, best actress and best supporting actor.

 Characters (1m 4f)